 27.1 Previous constitution

-- (a) This constitution supersedes the Previous Constitution. - (b) The Boundaries Commission established under the Previous Constitution ceases to exist from the Adoption Date. - (c) Everything done under any previous constitution of the company continues to have the same operation and effect after the Adoption Date as if properly done under this constitution.
+- (a) This constitution supersedes the Previous Constitution. - (b) Everything done under any previous constitution of the company continues to have the same operation and effect after the Adoption Date as if properly done under this constitution.